ftijan/fibonacci-challenge/README.md

 # Architectural Overview

 - Runs on .Net 5.0
-- The console app uses the `IHostBuilder` to construct app through configuration and dependency injection
+- The console app uses the `IHostBuilder` to construct the app dependencies through configuration and dependency injection
-- Uses 1 of 2 algorithms to calculate the sequence value:
+- Uses one of two algorithms to calculate the fibonacci values:
   - The algorithm is chosen and injected at runtime based on the `appsettings.json` value of `Algorithm` property value
-  - Two possible algorithm alternatives: `Recursive` (recursive, slower performance) and `Iterative` (iterative, better performance)
+  - The algorithm options are: `Recursive` (recursive, slower performance) and `Iterative` (iterative, better performance)
-  - If config a value is not found, the fallback algorithm is the `Recursive` algorithm
+  - If a config value is not found, the fallback algorithm is the `Recursive` algorithm
-- Test framework is `MS Test`
+- The test framework is `MS Test`
   - `DataTestMethod` and `DataRow` data attributes are used to test a variety of use cases through a single test method as applicable
-  - The invalid inputs are also tested to make sure exceptions are thrown as expected
+  - The invalid inputs are also tested to make sure that exceptions are thrown as expected

 # Possible Enhancements
 - For what is does, the application is over-engineered: